Its Report on the 7 November Armistice News in France

 Few False Armistice recollections by allied officials.

-- To facilitate cross-referencing, the G-2 document is available on a separate page of this website.
-On the other reports, see the False Armistice News from France article on this website.
+1. To facilitate cross-referencing, the G-2 document is available on a separate page of this website.
+On the other reports, see the False Armistice Cablegrams from France article on this website.

-- See False Armistice News from France article on this website, under ‘The War Department Demands an Explanation’.
+4. See the False Armistice Cablegrams from France article on this website, under ‘The War Department Demands an Explanation’.
+And the item on Ward and Warburton in False Armistice Commentary on this website.

-- Sections 6 and 7.
-See False Armistice News from France article on this website under, ‘a) Two cablegrams to the United States’.
+5. Report, Sections 6 and 7.
+See the False Armistice Cablegrams from France article on this website under, ‘a) Two to the United States’.

-- Major General Henri Alby.
-No information about his connection with the War Ministry and Second Bureau has so far been located for this article.
+8. Major General Henri Alby.
+No information about his connection with the War Ministry and Second Bureau has been located for this article.

-- See False Armistice News from France article on this website, under ‘The War Department Demands an Explanation’.
+15. See the False Armistice Cablegrams from France article on this website, under ‘The War Department Demands an Explanation’.

-- See False Armistice News from France article on this website, under ‘b) The cablegram to Britain’.
+16. See the False Armistice Cablegrams from France article on this website, under ‘b) One to Britain’.